Opinion: George Carlin wasn't predictable, unlike AI

 She says her family is exploring how to legally protect her father's work from AI manipulation.

 Dudesy insists its AI George Carlin is similar to an impressionist who impersonates a public figure.
-Like Austin Butler playing Elvis, Jay Pharaoh doing Denzel Washington, or everyone imitating Donald Trump.
+Like Austin Butler playing Elvis, Jay Pharoah doing Denzel Washington, or everyone imitating Donald Trump.

 But Jim Meskimen, who may be the world's best impressionist, told us he considers AI imitations more like, "watching a Roomba carry a football 50 yards.
 There's no link to an actual living person whose creative energies we recognize and admire."